1. What is a “Vivienda or Apartamento Turístico”?

 So, when you are renting your property for “residential” purposes, with medium-long term of families or individuals renting it for “living” and not for “tourism”, then, your property is out from this “touristic property” regulation.
 “Residential rents” will be regulated by the general law of renting (or “Ley de Arrendamientos Urbanos”).
 So, you will not need to follow these formal requirements of registration, But, as explained below, you will need to declare your rental incomes for Spanish taxes.

-2. What are the formalities to develop this activity?
+2.- What are the formalities to develop tourist rent activity in the Valencia Region?

 – If you only rent from one to 4 properties, then, you have to register as a “particular”.